Welcome to Your Future

 0.10 About me

-Hello, my name is Duncan Hull and I’m currently writing4 this guidebook for undergraduate and postgraduate students as part of my day job at the University of Manchester where I’m a lecturer (≈ Assistant Professor) in the Department of Computer Science.
+Hello, my name is Duncan Hull and I’m currently writing this guidebook for undergraduate and postgraduate students as part of my day job at the University of Manchester where I’m a Senior Lecturer (≈ Associate Professor) in the Department of Computer Science.4

 So what’s my story?
 I’ve been gainfully employed as a paperboy, supermarket cashier, shelf stacker, sausage packer, computer hacker, pork pie filler, plongeur, chef, dogsbody, field assistant, database administrator, deli counter server, consultant, matchday steward, envelope stuffer, high school teacher, postdoc, research scientist, chairperson, software engineer, lecturer, external examiner, tutor and scholar.
 Like many people, my path has been a bit of an Odyssey or what Helen Tupper and Sarah Ellis call a “squiggly career”.
-(Tupper and Ellis 2020) It’s highly likely that your career will not follow a neat linear trajectory either.
+(Tupper and Ellis 2020) It’s highly likely that your career will not follow a neat linear trajectory either, also known as a portfolio career.
 (Tupper and Ellis 2021; Homer 800BC)

 Hindsight is a great teacher.
 Poor old grandad I laughed at all his words but I wish that I knew what I know now, when I was younger, see Ooh La La (Lane and Wood 1973) I’ve written some of what I know now in this guidebook, I hope you find it useful.